zerotier/ZeroTierOne/netcon/README.md

 Network Containers are currently only for Linux.
 To build the network container host, IP stack, and intercept library, from the base of the ZeroTier One tree run:

     make netcon
-    make install-intercept

 This will build a binary called *zerotier-netcon-service* and a library called *libzerotierintercept.so*.
 It will also build the IP stack as *netcon/liblwip.so*.

 The *zerotier-netcon-service* binary is almost the same as a regular ZeroTier One build except instead of creating virtual network ports using Linux's */dev/net/tun* interface, it creates instances of a user-space TCP/IP stack for each virtual network and provides RPC access to this stack via a Unix domain socket called */tmp/.ztnc_##NETWORK_ID##*.
 The latter is a library that can be loaded with the Linux *LD\_PRELOAD* environment variable or by placement into */etc/ld.so.preload* on a Linux system or container.
+Additional magic involving nameless Unix domain socket pairs and interprocess socket handoff is used to emulate TCP sockets with extremely low overhead and in a way that's compatible with select, poll, epoll, and other I/O event mechanisms.

 The intercept library does nothing unless the *ZT\_NC\_NWID* environment variable is set.
 If on program launch (or fork) it detects the presence of this environment variable, it will attempt to connect to a running *zerotier-netcon-service* at the aforementioned Unix domain socket location and will intercept calls to the Posix sockets API and redirect network traffic through the virtual network.

 Unlike *zerotier-one*, *zerotier-netcon-service* does not need to be run with root privileges and will not modify the host's network configuration in any way.
+It can be run alongside *zerotier-one* on the same host with no ill effect, though this can be confusing since you'll have to remember the difference between "real host interfaces" and network containerized endpoints.

 # Starting the Network Containers Service

 You don't need Docker or any other container engine to try Network Containers.
 A simple test can be performed in user space in your own home directory.

-First, build the netcon service and intercept library as describe above.
+First, build the netcon service and intercept library as described above.
 Then create a directory to act as a temporary ZeroTier home for your test netcon service instance.
 You'll need to move the liblwip.so binary that was built with *make netcon* into there, since the service must be able to find it there and load it.

     mkdir /tmp/netcon-test-home
     cp -f ./netcon/liblwip.so /tmp/netcon-test-home

-Now you can run the service (no sudo needed):
+Now you can run the service (no sudo needed, and *-d* tells it to run in the background and can be omitted if you want it not to daemonize):

     ./zerotier-netcon-service -d /tmp/netcon-test-home